pjotrp/heyu-run/README.md

   Tests passed
 ```

-To use heyu-run on OpenWRT, check the scripts/remote.sh script.
+To use heyu-run on OpenWRT is similar.
+Check the scripts in ./script.

 ## Usage